jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 Thanks to Lordy for the milking parlor model.

-Thanks to HeroOfOlympus, darknesswei, mfuegar, DrD_AVEL, modpark817 for the translations!
+Thanks to HeroOfOlympus, darknesswei, mfuegar, DrD_AVEL, modpark817, DATM for the translations!